micmath/gifpander/README.md

 ### Output

-Look in the output directory to get the JPG images representing each frame of the animated gif.
+Look in the output directory to get the JPG images representing each frame of the animated GIF.

 ## Options